openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

       merging.
 At least to a point where more more debugging tests would be able to be carried out.

-
+â€

+â€œ

 [David
       Williams: Entomologist UI changes Weekly Report #5](http://redache.wordpress.com/2011/06/25/entomologist-ui-changes-weekly-report-5/)

 This week has been a bad one for getting work done as I managed to lose a lot of my work
       mid week.
-I™ve spent the rest of the week trying to get back to where I was and finishing up the New Comments Dialog.
-I also repeated the mantra commit often to remind myself to do it so much more often than I do to ensure I can™t lose work when QT Creator decides to delete things.
+Iâ€™ve spent the rest of the week trying to get back to where I was and finishing up the New Comments Dialog.
+I also repeated the mantra â€œcommit oftenâ€ to remind myself to do it so much more often than I do to ensure I canâ€™t lose work when QT Creator decides to delete things.

-The New Comments Dialog is at its first iteration and I am going to spend the next 2 “ 3
+The New Comments Dialog is at its first iteration and I am going to spend the next 2 â€“ 3
       days fixing any bugs and resolving some issues with the tabbed interface.
 Then on Monday I will start the TODO lists in earnest and get back to being on track with my timeline.

 Luckily time is something I do have and I think I gave myself plenty of breathing space in
       the timeline I submitted with my GSoC application.
-I™d rather take my time and get things done properly with breathing room than cram in as much functionality as possible into the 12 weeks and then end it with a massive chunk of badly written and probably broken code.
+Iâ€™d rather take my time and get things done properly with breathing room than cram in as much functionality as possible into the 12 weeks and then end it with a massive chunk of badly written and probably broken code.
 This breathing room helped me this week.

-
+â€

+â€œ

 [David
         Williams: Entomologist UI changes Weekly Report #6](http://redache.wordpress.com/2011/07/01/entomologist-ui-changes-weekly-report-6/)

-This week has been a bit productive but there still isn™t that much to show for the work I
+This week has been a bit productive but there still isnâ€™t that much to show for the work I
-      have done as it™s primarily related to drag and drop in the TODO list.
+      have done as itâ€™s primarily related to drag and drop in the TODO list.
 The start of the week was spent bolstering the code I had worked on for the tabbed interface and ensuring that I caught as many bugs as I could find.
 The later part of the week has been focused on the TODO list.